 A typical Maharashtran meal usually ends with delicious desserts.
 Famous 'puran poli' is a special one prepared by stuffing roti with a sweet mixture of jaggery and gram flour and is served at the time of the Maharashtrian New Year.
 Other popular sweets are the ukdiche modak, the panpole ras, and the shreekhand.

-is the father of Indian films; numerous actors, singers, directors of different times followed his footsteps.Maratha theatre too is highly exponential.
+The culture of Maharashtra is indebted to its rich heritage of entertainment industry.
+The theatre, television, movies are indispensable for a Maharashtrian.
+Mumbai is the nub of Indian film and entertainment industry.
+Dadasaheb Phalke is the father of Indian films; numerous actors, singers, directors of different times followed his footsteps.Maratha theatre too is highly exponential.
 It is also a place of historical treasures.
 Beautiful monuments and palaces nicely enmeshed with the scenic beauty of striking Western ghats, serenity of mighty rivers and the tourists naturally frequent various places of Maharashtra.
 The tomb of the wife of Aurangzeb, popularly known as, 'Bibi Ka Maqbara'is a fantastic instance of Mughal architecture.Also the region is a commercially viable and innumerable trader and businessmen mobbed the cities like Mumbai, Pune etc.

 Maharashtra is renowned for its stupendous fertilization of cultural eloquence as highlighted in the musical strains, dancing strides, culinary flavors and last of all in the ecumenical culture of the Maharashtran folks.